thelostland/bge-large-zh/README.md

 ## Train
 This section will introduce the way we used to train the general embedding.
-The training scripts are in [flag_embedding](https://github.com/FlagOpen/FlagEmbedding/tree/master/flag_embedding/baai_general_embedding/), and we provide some examples to do [pre-train](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/pretrain/) and [fine-tune](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/finetune).
+The training scripts are in [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/baai_general_embedding/README.md), and we provide some examples to do [pre-train](https://github.com/FlagOpen/FlagEmbedding/blob/master/examples/pretrain/README.md) and [fine-tune](https://github.com/FlagOpen/FlagEmbedding/blob/master/examples/finetune/README.md).

 **1. RetroMAE Pre-train**
 We pre-train the model following the method [retromae](https://github.com/staoxiao/RetroMAE), which shows promising improvement in retrieval task ([paper](https://aclanthology.org/2022.emnlp-main.35.pdf)).
 The pre-training was conducted on 24 A100(40G) GPUs with a batch size of 720.
-In retromae, the mask ratio of the encoder and decoder are 0.3, and 0.5 respectively.
+In retromae, the mask ratio of encoder and decoder are 0.3, and 0.5 respectively.
 We used the AdamW optimizer and the learning rate is 2e-5.

 **Pre-training data**: